elmendezz/unavaible-page-adguard-home/README.md

 except KeyboardInterrupt:
     print("\nServidor detenido.")
   ```

  Save that file with any name you like, although
  ***run.py*** is the one you should use.
+ *** REMEMBER TO RUN IT AS SUDO IF U ARE USING TERMUX ***

+ # Autostart - Autorun

+ As an example, we will use Termux:Boot: